 Noninterest Expense.
-Noninterest expense increased \$0.5 million in the year ended December 31, 2023, from \$6.8 million to \$7.3 million.
+Noninterest expense decreased \$0.2 million in the year ended December 31, 2024, from \$7.3 million to \$7.1 million.
 ATM and debit card processing and expenses increased primarily as a result of an increase in ATM and debit card transactions.
+Professional fees increased primarily due to additional regulatory expenses related to our regulation 1-A offering circular filing.

-Other expenses consist primarily of bank deferred costs in process and OCC assessments, office supplies and advertising expenses.
-The change in other expenses was primarily due to a reduction in the net deferred loan costs capitalized in 2023 versus 2022.
+Other expenses consist primarily of organic loan deferred costs and OCC assessments, office supplies and advertising expenses.
+The decrease in other expenses was due to many factors including a reduction in the expense for bank-paid closing costs, a gain in other real estate owned and an overall effort by the bank to reduce administrative and overall expenses.

-The following table shows the components of noninterest expense and percentage change from the year ended December 31, 2022 to the year ended December 31, 2023.
+The following table shows the components of noninterest expense and percentage change from the year ended December 31, 2023 to the year ended December 31, 2024.